 On the one hand, the apostles Paul and Peter called on Christians to know and understand their faith in order to offer it when the need arises, and to defend and explain it if need be.
 It's especially so in the face of today's multitude of religions and un-religious beliefs, self-created belief systems (and un-systems), and fanatical cults.
 When you can thoughtfully explain your faith, you're more ready to live by it as situations arise in this complex world.

 On the other hand, it is futile to try to prove God or prove what God's will is; it's beyond our abilities.
-Even if it were possible, it would be rejected by human thinkers - they'd create holes in it, even if they had to recast the rules of good thinking to do so.
+Even if it were possible, it would be rejected by human thinkers - they'd create holes in the proof, even if they had to recast the rules of good thinking to do so.
 Christians walk by faith, not by what we can see or sense or test or define or figure out.
-Apologetics is helpful, but it must not swallow up theology or day-to-day living in the faith.
+It is helpful to make a case for the faith, but it must not swallow up theology or the day-to-day life of faith.
+When it does, the apologist starts seeing people as targets, not people to be loved.
 There's much more to life than giving reasons and making cases.

 There are (at least) three different faces or qualities of a good apologetic : credibility, laudability, and viability.
 Let's unpack these words.

 - Is it true?